 This exhibition accompanies the opening of Fuller’s 50-foot Fly’s Eye Dome, one of three prototypes he created of his design for efficient, inexpensive housing, which was acquired by Crystal Bridges in 2016 and is being installed on the museum’s north lawn.

-Fly’s Eye Dome and the Fuller Archive Exhibition are sponsored by Ken and Liz Allen, Chip and Susan Chambers, The Harrison and Rhonda French Family, and Tartaglino Richards Family Foundation in memory of Maurice Jennings.
+This exhibition is sponsored by Ken and Liz Allen, Chip and Susan Chambers, and the Harrison and Rhonda French Family.